+The work in this Program Element helps Oregon’s governmental public health system achieve the following Public Health Accountability Metric:

+Gonorrhea rates

-The work in this Program Element helps Oregon’s governmental public health system achieve the following Public Health Accountability Metric: The work in this Program Element helps Oregon’s governmental public health system achieve the following Public Health Modernization Process Measure: Procedural and Operational Requirements.
+The work in this Program Element helps Oregon’s governmental public health system achieve the following Public Health Modernization Process Measure:

+Percent of gonorrhea cases that had at least one contact that received treatment

+Percent of gonorrhea case reports with complete “priority” fields

+Procedural and Operational Requirements.
 By accepting and using the Financial Assistance awarded under this Agreement and for this Program Element, LPHA agrees to conduct activities in accordance with the following requirements:

-LPHA acknowledges and agrees that the LPHA bears the primary responsibility, as described in Divisions 17, 18, and 19, of Oregon Administrative Rules (OAR) Chapter 333, for identifying potential outbreaks of STDs within LPHA’s service area, for preventing the incidence of STDs within LPHA’s service area, and for reporting in a timely manner (as in 2.a.) the incidence of reportable STDs within LPHA’s service area.
+LPHA acknowledges and agrees that the LPHA bears the primary responsibility, as described in Divisions 17, 18, and 19, of Oregon Administrative Rules (OAR) Chapter 333, for identifying potential outbreaks of STDs within LPHA’s service area, for preventing the incidence of STDs within LPHA’s service area, and for reporting in a timely manner (as in 6.a.) the incidence of reportable STDs within LPHA’s service area.